-System timing for the CorePCI Target macro is defined in Tables 13, 14, 15, 16, and 17, and should be used in conjunction with the timing waveforms in the next section.
+System timing for the CorePCI Target+DMA Master macro is defined in Tables 15, 16, 18, and 19.
+These tables should be used in conjunction with the timing waveforms in the following section.
 The required timing as defined in the PCI specification is included in the PCI timing tables.
-Input set-up is defined in Figure 3, and output valid delays are described in Figure 4.
-All MX timing assumed the array to be at 4.75V.
-However, the I/O can be at 3.3V or 5.0V.
+Input set-up is shown in Figure 3, and output valid delays are shown in Figure 4.
+All MX timing is defined for the array at 4.75V.
+However, the I/O can be at 5V or 3.3V.

 The PCI signals, MEM_ADD[N:0], and MEM_DATA[31:0] are all external signals.
 The setup and output valid times for these signals are measured externally to the device.
-The remaining signals are all internal and the timing defined does not take into account the internal clock delay.
-If these signals are to be mapped directly to an output pad, then, for SX, subtract 1.5ns for the external setup, add 1.5ns for output valid time to account for the delay of the clock buffer.
+The remaining signals are all internal, and the timing defined does not take into account the internal clock delay.
+If these signals are to be mapped directly to an output pad, then, for SX, subtract 1.5ns for the external setup, and add 1.5ns for output valid time to account for the delay of the clock buffer.
 For MX, use 4.3ns as the clock delay.